TimTinkers/lettuce-wrap/README.md

 ## Basic Overview

-Lettuce Wrap is a Node.JS wrapper around [ethminer](https://github.com/ethereum-mining/ethminer), allowing JS and TS developers easy access to Ethereum mining using both OpenCL and CUDA devices.
-Lettuce Wrap is currently being used in production at Salad.io!
+Lettuce Wrap is a Node.js wrapper around [ethminer](https://github.com/ethereum-mining/ethminer), allowing JavaScript and TypeScript developers to interface with an Ethereum mining solution that supports both OpenCL- and CUDA-compatible devices.
+Lettuce Wrap is currently being used in production by [Salad](salad.io).

-**Lettuce Wrap currently only supports Windows based Node.JS environments and will not work in a browser.
-Since ethminer supports OSX and Linux, additional platforms are planned for future releases**
+**Lettuce Wrap currently only supports Windows-based Node.js environments and will not work in a browser.
+Ethminer supports OSX and Linux, so additional platform support is planned for future Lettuce Wrap releases.**

 ## Installation

 - NPM: `npm install lettuce-wrap`
 - Yarn: `yarn add lettuce-wrap`

-Since Lettuce Wrap is built with Typescript, typings are included in the package
+Since Lettuce Wrap is built with TypeScript, typings are included in the package.

 ## Usage

-You can either import individual Lettuce Wrap functions or the entire API
+You can either import individual Lettuce Wrap functions or the entire API.

 ```typescript
 import * as lettuceWrap from 'lettuce-wrap'